Ngārimu VC and 28th (Māori) Battalion Memorial Scholarships

 In 2021 the Board will award seven Scholarships for a total value of up to $260,000:

 - Three undergraduate scholarships with each scholarship valued up to $50,000.
 It provides $10,000 per year of full-time study, for up to 5 years.

 - One Master scholarship for a total value of up to $30,000.
 It provides $15,000 per year of full-time study, for up to 2 years.

-- Two Master of Education research scholarships with each scholarship valued up to $30,000.
+- One Master of Education research scholarships with each scholarship valued up to $30,000.
 Each provides $15,000 per year of full-time study, for up to 2 years and offers the opportunity of a paid internship with the Ministry of Education for up to 6 weeks of each year of study.

 - One doctoral scholarship for a total value of up to $50,000.
 It offers $25,000 per year of full-time study, for up to 2 years.

 The duration of the Scholarship will depend on the length of study that you are undertaking and is determined by the Board at the time of assessment.